alenyeh1014/Data-Science-Google-Playstore-Analytics/README.md

     3. Split the meaningless symbols for each variable in the column and that's pretty much for data cleansing!

   - Modeling Approach:
+    1. Set factor **Rating** to Y and the rest factors to X.
+    2. Split the dataset into 80% training data and 20% testing data.
+    3. Apply Linear Regression model to detect the relationships between **Rating** and each factor.
+    4. Apply Support Vector Machines model to predict the new **Rating** values.
+    5. Apply Random Forest Regression and Classification to measure the importance weights for each variable.

 * Conclusion: